KlaBier/klabier.github.io/about.md

   <img src="/MyPics/About_Heise.png" style="width:75%">
 </figure>

 I live in beautiful Murnau, in the Garmisch-Partenkirchen area near the Austrian border.
-I love sports — especially trail running in the mountains.

-And one last thing: I’m also an ultra-distance mountain runner.
+And one last thing: I love sports and I’m also an ultra-distance mountain runner.
 I feel great when I’m out running or hiking in the mountains — these are the moments when I get my best ideas and inspiration.

 <figure>
   <img src="/MyPics/About_Running.png" style="width:75%">